 Offering help to over 500,000 families via a programme to support those facing multiple problems, such as unemployment, anti-social behaviour, debt and truancy.
 The programme expands from its current focus on 120,000 families, with work starting immediately in over 50 council areas before spreading across the country.

-The Relationships Alliance - formed of TCCR, Relate, Marriage Care and One Plus One - is pleased with today’s announcements and sees them as extremely positive steps towards making relationship support more accessible for more people.
+The Relationships Alliance - formed of TCCR, Relate, Marriage Care and One Plus One - is pleased with the announcements and sees them as extremely positive steps towards making relationship support more accessible for more people.

 Furthermore, Ruth Sutherland, Chair of the Relationships Alliance and Chief Executive of Relate, said “We wholeheartedly agree that strong and stable relationships are the bedrock of society and it is excellent to hear the Prime Minister affirming the importance of the Government’s role in supporting them.